Loulou-Senpai/SM-LH-Wii/SMLH_Description.md

-# Super Mario: Last Horizon Wii
+# Super Mario: Last Horizons Wii

 SM: LH is a *New Super Mario Bros Wii* rom hack.
 It is also based on [Newer SMBW](https://newerteam.com/wii), a hack of the [Newer Team](https://newerteam.com/).